Glossary¶

 The second skin layer above the base player model.
 May also be a common mistranslation of cape.

-A texture that defines how the lighting of various light sources change.
+A texture that defines how the lighting of various light sources changes.
 See Custom Lightmaps.

 A cape that cannot be moved to another username through the Cape Editor.
 Locked capes can only be moved to a different username after logging in through the OptiFine website.

 Named Binary Tag, a tree data structure format that Minecraft uses to store information.
-Slightly similar to JSON in structure, it has a
+See NBT format - Minecraft Wiki.

 An abbreviation for OptiFine.

-The player's second hand slot.
+The player's off-hand slot.
 Not present in 1.8.

 A Minecraft optimization mod.

-A set of textures that create an illusion of distance three-dimensional surroundings.
-Mostly refers to the main menu panorama.
+A set of textures that create an illusion of three-dimensional surroundings.
+It mostly refers to the main menu panorama.

 The top-most bone in a list of bones; this bone is not inside any other bones